webosose/website/content/en/docs/reference/webos-service-library/webos-service-library-api-reference.md

 ### webos-service Example

-This example registers a service (`luna://com.example.helloworld/hello`) on the system bus of webOS Open Source Edition, which responds to a request with a "Hello, World!" message.
+This example registers a service (`luna://com.example.helloworld/hello`) on the system bus, which responds to a request with a "Hello, World!" message.

 ``` javascript
 //helloworld.js